 Diet is a personal choice.
 I suspect different bodies have different requirements.
 Some people can’t eat eggs or dairy.
 Some are particularly sensitive to the herbicides in our grains.
 I also suspect that a lot of the current mainstream information and advice about food is skewed and misleading.
 I encourage everyone to research for themselves.
-A sampling of the links I’ve provided in these posts and in my Web Resources and Bookshelves pages may provide you with new information and data.
+A sampling of the links I’ve provided in these posts and on my Resource page may provide you with new information and data.
 Ultimately, the choice is yours, and yours alone.
 If you’re happy with your physical and mental health, your relationship to food and your body, and you have no need to take over-the-counter or prescription medication, you obviously have figured out what works for you.
 If not, it’s important to understand you’re not alone and not everyone (not even all doctors) is in agreement about diet.

 As for me, I will never go back to a plant-based diet, chronic pain and spasm, constipation, migraines, hypothyroidism, anxiety and depression, insomnia and weight problems.
 I’m a carnivore, and I eat meat and animal fat with great relish.

 All content on this site ©2018